 Plus, they can be fun to create!
 They can end up being these visually stimulating products of student learning … the kind that students want to share with others!

 Pro tip: To keep students from spending inordinate amounts of time searching for the perfect icon, share a Google Drawings template for them to use where you’ve provided lots of icons.
-I’ve done this in these “icon boards” templates.
-Make something of your own — or copy one of mine and assign it to your students!
+I’ve done this in my “icon boards” templates.
+Make something of your own — or copy one of mine (links below) and assign it to your students!

 As mentioned earlier, end-of-semester final projects won’t include everything students have learned.
 Infographics force them to summarize, to be succinct, to curate and choose carefully.